n0pe-sled/n0pe-sled.github.io/_posts/2017-02-14-Mail-Server-Setup.markdown

 tags: [Phishing,Server-Setup]
 ---

 Setting up a phishing server is a very long and tedious process.
-It can take hours to setup, and can be compromised in minutes.
+It can take hours to setup and can be compromised in minutes.
 The esteemed gentlemen [@cptjesus](https://twitter.com/cptjesus) and [@Killswitch_GUI](https://twitter.com/Killswitch_GUI) have already made leaps and bounds in this arena.
-I took everything that I learned from them on setting up a server, and applied it to a bash script to automate the process.
+I took everything that I learned from them on setting up a server and applied it to a bash script to automate the process.
 Before we get to the script, let’s go over the basics to setting up a mail server.

 First, let’s outline the process, then dive deeper into each step: